Skip to Content

 brown turkey neck gravy

 You know I hate to throw food away.
 If you typically toss the contents inside your bird you’ll want to try making this turkey neck gravy this year instead.
-Last week we shared how to make boiled turkey necks and this time we turned the meat into a thick sauce. (affiliate links present)
+Last week we shared how to cook turkey necks and this time we turned the meat into a thick sauce. (affiliate links present)

 Gravy From Turkey Neck